 Take your time.
 There is a lot of beer and it’s super affordable, but you can not drink everything that is there.
 This is not a challenge, so do not try.
 Seriously.
 Don’t.
 Be responsible and know your limits.
 TFOB is typically over a long weekend, so if you really want to have a go at all the beer that is offered, come back another day.

 A few other things to note is that seating is limited.
-Bring a blanket or a fold out chair.
-You might also want to pack and umbrella as TFOB is a rain or shine event.
-All in all it was a wonderful experience, great crowd, good music, and delicious beer.
+Bring a blanket or a fold-out chair.
+You might also want to pack an umbrella as TFOB is a rain or shine event.
+All in all, it was a wonderful experience, great crowd, good music, and delicious beer.
 Definitely a festival you should add to your list this summer.